pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListItemComments.md

 # ListItemComments control

 This control allows you to manage list item comments, you can add or delete comments to an item.
-The comments are listed in tile view. user can scroll to load more comments if they exists (infinite scroll);
+The comments are listed in tile view. user can scroll to load more comments if they exist (infinite scroll);

 Here is an example of the control: